-- Health and welfare benefits such as basic medical, extended medical, dental, group life, short-term and long-term disability, employee and family assistance program, etc. consistent with such benefits as offered in the K-12 sector generally. - Pension benefits through either the Teachers' Pension Plan or the Municipal Pension Plan.
-In addition, upon retirement executive/senior management employees may be eligible to receive a long-service recognition award (or retirement allowance) based on the following criteria: - Two weeks per year of service up to a maximum of 26 weeks - Paid time off including an annual vacation entitlement of 30 days.
+- Health and welfare benefits such as basic medical, extended medical, dental, group life, short-term and long-term disability, employee and family assistance program, etc. consistent with such benefits as offered in the K-12 sector generally. - Pension benefits through either the Teachers' Pension Plan or the Municipal Pension Plan. - Long Service Recognition In addition, upon retirement executive/senior management employees are eligible to receive a long-service recognition award based on the following criteria: Payment of one month of salary upon retirement, after a 10 (ten) years of continuous service. - Paid time off including an annual vacation entitlement of 30 days.
+There are employees who receive 25 or 30 days plus the winter and spring break as laid out in the school calendar under their respective contracts.
 Pursuant to the Public Sector Employers Act, carry forward of unused accumulated vacation is not permitted.
 If, however, the individual employment contract does allow for carry forward of unused accumulated vacation, then such vacation may be carried forward for one year only and at the end of that year, the unused accumulated vacation must be used in full, paid out, or a combination of the two.